grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 1. Click **Save**.
    The entry is now in **Draft** status and the CMS opens a pull request in the `grafana/website` repository.

-   If your entry is future-dated, it won't show up in the website-generated preview, but you can see it in the preview of the internal feed.
+   If your entry is future-dated, it won't show up in the website-generated preview or in your local build, but you can see it in the preview of the internal feed.
 To do so, remove `/docs/grafana-cloud` from the preview URL and add the heading for your entry at the end of the URL.
 It should look something like this: `https://deploy-preview-18347-zb444pucvq-uw.a.run.app/whats-new/#create-subtables-in-table-visualizations`.

 1. If your entry is ready to publish, proceed to step 4.
    If your entry requires review, follow these steps: